Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Approaches

 \subsubsection{Auxiliary Tasks Focused}

-One of the vital requirements of a continual RL agent is to learn representations which capture task-agnostic underlying dynamics of the world.
+One of the vital requirements of a continual RL agent is to learn representations, which capture task-agnostic underlying dynamics of the world.
 A common approach to enable learning about more than a specific task is to augment the loss function with auxiliary losses to provide denser training signals in RL \citep{li2015recurrent, lample2017playing}.
-The vast majority of work on this topic has considered hand engineered auxiliary tasks such as inferring the depth map from the RGB observation, detection of loop closures \citep{mirowski2016learning}, pixel control \citep{jaderberg2016reinforcement, hessel2019multi}, reward prediction \citep{jaderberg2016reinforcement}, inverse dynamics prediction \cite{shelhamer2016loss}, and latent observation prediction \citep{guo2020bootstrap}.
+The vast majority of work on this topic has considered hand engineered auxiliary tasks, such as inferring the depth map from the RGB observation, detection of loop closures \citep{mirowski2016learning}, pixel control \citep{jaderberg2016reinforcement, hessel2019multi}, reward prediction \citep{jaderberg2016reinforcement}, inverse dynamics prediction \citep{shelhamer2016loss}, and latent observation prediction \citep{guo2020bootstrap}.

-A natural research direction that follows is discovering useful and general purpose auxiliary tasks that may ease our agent's ability to learn tasks of interest.
-Recent work \citep{veeriah2019discovery} addresses discovering useful auxiliary tasks in the form of \textit{question functions} of a General Value Function \citep{sutton2017horde}.
-A GVF question is a tuple $\langle \pi, c, \gamma \rangle$, conditioned on environment interaction history $h \in H$, composed of a policy $\pi: H \times A \rightarrow [0, \infty)$, cumulant $c: H \rightarrow \mathbb{R}$ and termination function $\gamma: H \rightarrow [0,1]$.
-The answer to a GVF question is defined as the value function, $v: H \rightarrow \mathbb{R}$, which gives the expected, cumulative discounted cumulant from any history defined as:
+A natural research direction that follows is to understand how agents can discover useful and general purpose auxiliary tasks that may ease our agent's ability to learn tasks of interest.
+Recent work \citep{veeriah2019discovery} addresses discovering useful auxiliary tasks in the form of the \textit{question functions} of a General Value Function (GVF) \citep{sutton2017horde}.
+A GVF question is a tuple $\langle \pi, c, \gamma \rangle$, conditioned on environment interaction history $h \in H$, composed of a policy $\pi: H \times A \rightarrow [0, \infty)$, cumulant $c: H \rightarrow \mathbb{R}$, and termination function $\gamma: H \rightarrow [0,1]$.
+The answer to a GVF question is defined as the value function, $v: H \rightarrow \mathbb{R}$, which gives the expected cumulative discounted cumulant from any history defined as:

-Almost none of the aforementioned works explicitly consider continual RL in its entirety and much of the advances in deep RL are yet to be fully explored in a continual non-stationary environments.
+Almost none of the aforementioned works explicitly consider continual RL in its entirety, and much of the advances in deep RL are yet to be fully explored in continual non-stationary environments.
 Moreover, there might be implications of misalignment between auxiliary tasks and the main task at hand \citep{bellemare2019geometric}.
-Investigating and incorporating more principled ways of discovering auxiliary learning signals is an interesting direction particularly in the context of continual RL.
+Investigating and incorporating more principled ways of discovering auxiliary learning signals is an interesting direction, particularly in the context of continual RL.